Anchorage Tooth Extractions

 The cost of any individual tooth extraction can vary depending on the method necessary to safely extract the tooth.
 There are two main types of tooth extraction methods: surgical and non-surgical.

-Surgical extractions are more expensive, and can range from PRICE to PRICE, while non-surgical extractions are typically far more affordable, with an average cost of PRICE to PRICE.
+Surgical extractions are more expensive, and can range from $400 to $500.

-Do you have a question about tooth extraction?
+Do you have a question about tooth extractions?
 Give us a call today!